Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 Reducing developer external contact just makes it that much harder for developers to have and share opinions.
-The above link also discusses attempts at clumping meetings to give more uninterrupted time but as [Paul Graham](http://www.paulgraham.com/makersschedule.html) describes that's not a real solution and also doesn't take into account the help that developers have to give each other.
+The above link also discusses attempts at clumping meetings to give more uninterrupted time but as [Paul Graham](http://www.paulgraham.com/makersschedule.html) describes that's not a real solution and also doesn't take into account the help that developers have to give each other all the time.

 {% include callout.html
 content="Giving developers more time to input on working on the right thing the right way requires converting as many